ibm-cloud-docs/BlockStorage/provisioning-block_storage.md

 ### Provisioning from the SLCLI
 {: #orderingthroughSLCLI}

-Use the `slcli block volume-order` command to provision the block volume volume.
+Use the `slcli block volume-order` command to provision the block volume.
 The following example shows how to order a 10 GB {{site.data.keyword.blockstorageshort}} volume with 100 IOPS per GB.

 ```sh
 $ slcli block volume-order --storage-type performance --size 20 --location dal10 --iops 100 --os-type LINUX --snapshot-size 20